 - What work will your own employees perform (as opposed to subs)?

-- How do you prefer to work: competitive bid, cost-plus, negotiated price, or something other?
+- How do you prefer to work: fixed-price bid, cost-plus, negotiated price, or something other?

 - What is your company’s greatest strength?